 You have a right to be given information about how your data is being processed and why.

-We provide you with this information by this Privacy Statement, which is published on the ELGT and LFGNP websites; by providing specific privacy statements on forms where we are collecting data, particularly sensitive personal data; and by providing further information on request.
+We provide you with this information by this Privacy Statement, which is published on the ELGT website; by providing specific privacy statements on forms where we are collecting data, particularly sensitive personal data; and by providing further information on request.